lemocla/Which-way-is-up/README.md

     - #### **Back up your current sqlite database**
       - As this database was designed without fixtures, make sure manage.py file is connected to mysql database
-      - Backup your current database for each of desired models and load it into a db.json file, by typing in CLI:
+      - Backup the current database for each of desired models and load it into a db.json file, by typing in CLI:
         ```python3 manage.py dumpdata your_model_name > db.json```
       - Repeat this action for each models you wish to transfer to the postgres database (alternatively you can backup your whole database)

     - #### **Load data from db.json file into postgres**
       - Create a temporary variable in your environement named: DATABASE_URL with the value of the Postgres URL from Heroku
-      - In your local IDE, install these two packages by typing in your CLI:
+      - In your local IDE, install these two packages by typing in the CLI:
 	      - ```pip3 install dj_database_url```
 	      - ```pip3 install psycopg2-binary```
         - Then ```pip3 freeze > requirements.txt```